Should You Itemize or Claim the Standard Deduction?

 - Tax preparation fees

-Standard deduction rates for 2017 tax returns were:
+Standard deduction rates for 2021 tax returns are:

 When to Itemize & When to Opt for the Standard Deduction